FreunzWa/FW_sync/medicine/neurology/dementia.md

 # Dementia with Lewy Bodies
 - basics
     + pathological hallmark of eosinophilic intracellular inclusions called Lew Bodies (of alpha synuclein) in deep cortical layers throughout the brain
-    + important to correctly diagnose DLB @treatment options are specific to DLB as ooposed to other typeds of demdentia.
+    + important to correctly diagnose LBD @treatment options are specific to DLB as ooposed to other typeds of demdentia.
     + distinguish from Parkinsons disease dementia, which is when dementia occurs in setting of well establisheed parkinsonism, while DLB dementia signs usu precede onset of parkinsonism or develop coincidentally.
 - diagnosis
     + diagnosis requires: